This blog may contain affiliate links. Read our disclosure policy for more info.

 On the route to Banff, Lillooet is a little village along the Fraser River with some spectacular mountain vistas.
 Thousands of people came into Lillooet during the Fraser River Gold Rush in 1858, making it one of the biggest settlements in North America.
 Inside the Lillooet Museum, you can now examine items from the Gold Rush era.

 Lillooet has a desert-like environment with some of Canada’s hottest temps ever recorded.
-With such a lengthy growing season, there are several orchards and vineyards in the area; enjoy some of Fort Berens Estate Winery‘s award-winning wine.
-Take a stroll over the Old Suspension Bridge while you’re here.
+With such a lengthy growing season, there are several orchards and vineyards in the area.
+Enjoy some of Fort Berens Estate Winery‘s award-winning wine and take a stroll over the Old Suspension Bridge while you’re here.
 It was constructed more than a century ago and is currently only accessible to pedestrians.

 If you wish to spend the night, the Reynolds Hotel is a lovely location to stay in that has just been refurbished and has some historic appeal (it was built in the 1940s).
 It includes a fantastic restaurant and a little convenience shop where you can fill up on road trip needs for the remainder of your journey.

-Kamloops is a terrific city to visit in every season, whether you want to go downhill skiing or snowshoeing in the winter, or enjoy the long summers on the water with pleasant weather from April to November.
+Kamloops is a terrific city to visit in every season, whether you want to go downhill skiing and snowshoeing in the winter or enjoy the long summers on the water with pleasant weather from April to November.

 Within an hour’s drive of the city, there are over 100 lakes!
 These are ideal for paddling in a canoe, kayak, or even trying stand-up paddleboarding.
 Take a boat ride around Kamloops Lake to see it from the water.
 You’ll pass by historic stone railroad bridges and tunnels, as well as rocky bluffs and maybe an eagle’s nest.